 Stephanie Brown, Ph.D.

-The Alexander Graham Bell-Joseph Henry Rare Book Collection, housed at the Dibner Library at the Smithsonian Institution, comprises the two scientists’ private libraries.
-Since being donated to the Smithsonian Libraries by Bell’s family in 1970s, the collection has remained uncataloged.
+The Alexander Graham Bell-Joseph Henry Rare Book Collection, housed at the Dibner Library at the Smithsonian Institution, comprises the two scientists’ private libraries and was donated to the Smithsonian Libraries by Bell’s family in 1970s.

 This project focuses on three major collections management processes—cataloging, preserving, and digitizing—as key elements of accessibility.
-The project is designed to be enacted through contractor positions and the proposed cataloging system is MAchine-Readable Cataloging (MARC), also used by the Library of Congress, to facilitate access.
-When completed, this project will make the Bell-Henry Collection available to scholars, researchers, and members of the public everywhere.
+The proposed cataloging system is MAchine-Readable Cataloging (MARC), also used by the Library of Congress, to facilitate access.

 Rahravan, Fahimeh, "A Plan for Managing the Alexander Graham Bell-Joseph Henry Rare Book Collection in the Smithsonian’s Dibner Library" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 249.